sailfishapps/landed/README.md

 Each Template is the the parent of several "Tags": these are placeholders that will be replaced by values from the GPS Location (e.g. Latittude, Longitude).

-Each Template is the parent of several "Contacts", one of which is the default
+Each Template is the parent of several "Contacts", one of which is the default.

+Hot-of-the-press (2014-02-11), data can be stored in both a LocalStorageDB, and (new) in a json file queried by jsonpath.

 Using Landed: